 If that is the case for your particular lender, you have some options:

 - If the debt is past the credit reporting limit, you can dispute the listing and have it removed.

 - If the debt is inaccurate or does not belong to you, you can also dispute the listing and have it removed.

 - Some creditors will accept a partial payment in order to report the listing as paid and closed (or to delete the listing altogether), but this is only available on a case-by-case basis.

-If you have a lot of charge-offs and collection accounts, you may need to hire a credit repair specialist in order to get your scores to where they need to be so that you can qualify for your FHA loan.
+If you have a lot of charge-offs and collection accounts, you may need to hire a credit repair specialist.
+This is one of the best options to get your scores to where they need to be so that you can qualify for your FHA loan.